kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

 Finally, let's test that the installation has worked by building and running Tutorial 0.

+.. container:: dothis

-a.
-Navigate into the :code:`tutorials/tutorial0` directory to run CMake to create the Makefile.
+    **4.a** Navigate into the :code:`tutorials/tutorial0` directory to run CMake to create the Makefile.

 .. code-block:: console

     cd tutorials/tutorial0
     cmake .

+.. container:: dothis

-b.
-If this is correct you should see an output ending similar to this:
+    **4.b**  If this is correct you should see an output ending similar to this:

 .. code-block:: console